amritagos/solvis/README.md

 To see more verbose output from `pytest`, including tests that pass, you can run `pytest -rA`.

 Note that `test_hydrogen_bond.py` and `test_plot_octahedral_shell.py` actually compare the results of images created for a single hydrogen bond and for an octahedral shell showing hydrogen bonds formed by the acceptor seventh molecule, respectively.
 The images compared against are present in the top-level `image_cache_dir` directory.
+The package [`pytest-pyvista`](https://github.com/pyvista/pytest-pyvista) is used for image verification.

 To view a coverage report, run the following from the top-level directory: